projectpartnersllc/Predictive-Maintenance-Dashboard/Readme.md

 - **Alert System Integration**:
   - Add email or SMS notifications for maintenance and anomaly alerts.

----

-## **Contributors**
-- [Your Name] - Project Lead & Developer

-Feel free to contribute to the project by submitting issues or pull requests!

----

 ## **License**
 This project is licensed under the MIT License.
 See the LICENSE file for more details.